 Coyote Asado Smoker photos credit: Coyote Outdoor Living

 Be sure to check out all the Coyote grill offerings at your nearest Ferguson Showroom, including this Coyote Asado Smoker.
-Customers who purchase this Model C1CHCS through Labor Day (September 5, 2016) at a Ferguson Showroom will receive a free cart with side shelves, just like you see here.

 The Coyote Asado Smoker features:

 - Adjustable venting to maintain precise cooking temperatures

 Find Ferguson Showroom on their website, Facebook, Twitter, Pinterest, Instagram, and Houzz.

 Find Coyote Outdoor Living on their website, Facebook, Twitter, and Pinterest.

 This post was originally published in 2016, and then updated with some new photos and information in 2020.

 This post is sponsored by Ferguson Bath, Kitchen & Lighting Gallery.
 They sent us a Coyote grill for our review and to share about their Summer Grilling Promotion.
 All opinions are 100% my own.
 Thank you for supporting the brands that help make this site possible.

 I also made cilantro rice & red beans

 We live in NC now but lived in South Fl-I Miss those flavors but this will be a new go too.
 Especially if we host a dinner party.